 Sometimes you’ll have a scene that takes place in both an interior and an exterior.
 Most of the time, this will be in a moving vehicle of some kind.
 In those cases, start your slugline with “INT./EXT.”

 If you’re using screenwriting software, it will format it correctly for you, but if you’re doing it yourself, be sure to put the slugline in ALL CAPS.

 2. Action lines

 Your action lines go right beneath the slugline.
 Proper screenplay format dictates that they always be written the present tense and as visually descriptive as possible.

 Specifically, action lines tell the reader what they will see and hear in the finished film.
-You can give actors vague directions like “Jonathan is upset by this”, but only if it’s something the actor can physically portray.
+You can give actors vague directions like "Jonathan is upset by this", but only if it's something the actor can physically portray.

 Leave all those internal thoughts for the novel you're writing on the side.